Viscount Bolingbroke: Family seats and abodes

 An established family seat was, from 1420 until sale in 1943, Lydiard House, Lydiard Tregoze, Wiltshire.

 From 1648 until 1765 the family had a house near to London, namely the forerunner to the wider Battersea Park area, Bolingbroke House, which was then in the county of Surrey.
 This became the de facto seat of the lord of the manor title inherited from the 1st Baronet from Viscount Grandison, buried there with great pomp in 1648.
-In 1742 the then Lord Bolingbroke, who, in spite of his attainder, had been enabled to inherit the estate by an Act of 1725, lent the manor house to his friend Hugh Hume, 3rd Earl of Marchmont.
+In 1742 the then Lord Bolingbroke, who, in spite of his attainder, had been enabled to inherit the estate by an act of Parliament, the Henry St John Bolingbroke Restitution Act 1724 (11 Geo.
+1. c.
+40), lent the manor house to his friend Hugh Hume, 3rd Earl of Marchmont.
 Later he settled there himself, either in 1743 or early in the following year and there spent the remainder of his life.
 He was buried in the family vault in Battersea Church in 1751.
 His nephew and heir Frederick, second Viscount Bolingbroke, sold the Battersea estate about 1763.
 It was purchased by John Viscount Spencer, created Earl Spencer in 1765.